 Microsoft Operating Systems include both Server Platforms and Workstation Platforms.
 This course provides students with an understanding of how to install, configure, troubleshoot, and optimize the current workstation platform.
 Topics include, back-up and recovery options, disk management, monitoring the system, working with updates, resource access, mobility, restrictions, and configuration of windows firewall.
 Students should be familiar with Microsoft Operating Systems.
 Students must have access to a Windows based multi-media computer.

-If this course is full, please contact email@example.com to be added to the waiting list.
-Note: BCIT reserves the right to cancel courses.
+For inquiries regarding this course, please contact Gigi Machtaler at Gigi_Machtaler@bcit.ca.
+BCIT reserves the right to cancel courses.
 In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 This course offering has been cancelled.
 Please check back next term, subscribe to receive email updates or